minetest/contentdb/app/flatpages/help/featured.md

 ### Stability

-* MUST: If any major setting (like `enable_damage`) is unsupported, the game must disable it using `disabled_settings` in the `game.conf`, and deal with it appropritely in the code (e.g. force-disable the setting, as the user may still set the setting in `minetest.conf`)
+* MUST: If any major setting (like `enable_damage`) is unsupported, the game must disable it using `disabled_settings` in the `game.conf`, and deal with it appropriately in the code (e.g. force-disable the setting, as the user may still set the setting in `minetest.conf`)

 ### Usability